Canadian Charity Funds Mideast Terror

 Much like Hamas, Hezbollah, and the Muslim Brotherhood, Islamic Relief Worldwide provides legitimate disaster relief because it recognizes that popular support is necessary for its survival.
 Claiming that its practices have passed an audit by the U.K.'s Disaster Emergency Committee (DEC), an umbrella group representing 14 U.K. aid charities, closer investigation revealed that the audit report, which has not been released, was approved by former senior officials of Islamic Relief Worldwide.

 The increasing need to scrutinize Canadian politicians who fund terror-linked charities is only one indication that certain government officials hold views that are anathema to Western standards of freedom.
-Another indicator is MP Iqra Khalid, who is on public record supporting Sharia law and Salafism, a fundamentalist form of Islam.
-Khalid, who this year announced that $23 million of taxpayers' money will support a resolution to censor free speech and any criticism of Islamism ("Anti-Islamophobia" motion M-103), also announced that one of the two organizations to receive those monies is Islamic Relief Canada.
+Another indicator is MP Iqra Khalid, who this year announced that $23 million of taxpayers' money will support a resolution to censor free speech and any criticism of Islamism ("Anti-Islamophobia" motion M-103).
+She also announced that one of the two organizations to receive those monies is Islamic Relief Canada.

 New Leadership in the Iraqi Government